-HVAC systems should be designed to work in harmony with natural ventilation.
+- HVAC systems should be designed to work in harmony with natural ventilation.
 The objective of a concurrent natural ventilation system is to meet the outside air requirement using the smallest possible opening area.
 The objective of a changeover natural ventilation system is to meet the outside air requirement as well as provide cooling.
-The HVAC and natural ventilation system are mutually dependent.
+The HVAC and air requirement as well as provide cooling.
+The HVAC and natural ventilation system are mutually dependent. natural ventilation system are inditially dependent.

+Operation and

+Maintenance

-Cross ventilation is largely dependent on manual operation for its success.
-Automated operation may make sense for very large commercial buildings.
+IssuesCross ventilation is largely dependent on manual operation for its

+success.
+Automated operation may make sense for very large

+commercial buildings.
-- Encourage occupants to open and close openings as needed to create more comfortable conditions. - The mechanisms for operable inlets and outlets should be well maintained and clean. - Periodically clean windowsills, panes, fins and louvers to ensure healthy air intake for the space. - Make sure that openings are shut when the mechanical system is operating, unless the HVAC and natural ventilation are designed to work concurrently.

-Most schools in Hawaii are naturally ventilated.
+- Encourage occupants to open and close openings as needed to create more comfortable conditions. - The mechanisms for operable inlets and outlets should be well maintained and clean. - Periodically clean windowsills, panes, fins and louvers to ensure healthy air intake for the space. - Make sure that openings are shut when the mechanical system is operating, unless the HVAC and natural ventilation are designed to work concurrently. - Case StudyMost schools in Hawaii are naturally ventilated.
 The Pearlridge Elementary School's (Oahu) new administration building, for example, uses cross ventilation supplemented with ceiling fans in some spaces.
 The building is reported to be comfortable in winter, but a little hot in the summer.